luqp/StoreInventory/README.md

 * Handles pagination

 ## Use your own CSV data
-1. Add your data file to the folder.

-Here a [example](https://github.com/windyludev/StoreInventory/blob/master/backup/backup.csv) of format CSV data that handles this app.
+1. Add your data file to the folder, here a [example](https://github.com/windyludev/StoreInventory/blob/master/backup/backup.csv) of format CSV data that handles this app.

 2. Delete the data base and create another new.